 Seniors have worked hard for so many years, and that’s why it’s maddening that so many seniors aren’t receiving every last penny of the Social Security Benefits they rightfully earned.
 Greedy politicians are withholding $581 from seniors, as the Social Security cost of living adjustment (COLA) has not been adequately adjusted in recent years.
 Council of Seniors is trying hard to get Congressional action on The SAVE Benefits Act to return this money to seniors.

-We hope you will take time now to sign our petition.
+We hope you will take the time now to sign our petition.
 Your help in calling for Congress to return this money to seniors will be greatly appreciated.

 Do you understand all the key Social Security rules?
 Leave us a comment and let us know.